 I specialize in American literary and cultural studies, critical race theory, antebellum American literature, the American novel, and social theory.
 My work looks at the intersections of literature with political, historical, and social contexts that affected citizenship and civic identity in the United States.

-At CBU, I have taught courses in American Literature and composition.
+In recent years, I have taught courses in American Literature and composition.
 Recent courses include The Black Atlantic and African Diaspora in Literature and Culture, African American Literature, American Literature to 1865, American Literature after 1865, American Masculinities, The Gilded Age(s) in American Literature and Culture, Nineteenth Century American Novel, American Literatures and Radical Democracies, Introduction to Literature, and Compositions I and II.

 Originally from Jamestown, NY, I received my B.A. in English from Canisius College, a Jesuit institution in Buffalo, NY.
 I hold an M.A. in English from Indiana State University, where I also received the College of Arts and Science’s Dean’s Educational Excellence Award for my teaching.